CheronoK/Titanic-and-Spambase-Prediction/README.md

 This is a project that entails building 2 models;

-i.)
-A K-Nearest Neighbour Classifier Model using the titanic dataset in order to classify what sorts of people were likely to survive the titanic.
+The first one is A K-Nearest Neighbour Classifier Model using the titanic dataset in order to classify what sorts of people were likely to survive the titanic.

-ii.)
-A Naive Bayes Classifier model in order to classify an e-mail as spam or not.
+The 2nd one is A Naive Bayes Classifier model using a spambase dataset in order to classify an e-mail as spam or not.

 ## Description
 There are 2 notebooks for each of the different models